don-smith/Resquirrelly/Readme.md

 should work fine.

 * NuGet.
-You'll need to have the [NuGet Command Line Utility](http://nuget.org/nuget.exe) installed and in your %PATH%.
+You'll need to have the [NuGet Command Line Utility](http://nuget.org/nuget.exe) installed and in your `%PATH%`.
 This is used by a script thats been included to make doing the deployments faster/easier.
-You'll also need NuGet installed with Visual Studio (VS) [2013].
+You'll also need NuGet installed with VS [2013].

 ## Setup